 Genre: Contemporary Fiction, devotional, Sensitivity Reader for fiction and nonfiction

 Edwina Perkins is a writer, freelance editor, writing mentor, and a sensitivity reader.
-She is the Managing Editor of Harambee Press—an imprint that seeks to publish ethnic writers—with Iron Stream Media/LPC.
-As the Mentoring Coordinator with Blue Ridge Mountains Christian Writers Conference, Edwina loves to work with new writers and help them develop in their craft.
+She is an acquisition editor with Iron Stream Media and Harambee Press.
+As the Assistant Director of Blue Ridge Mountains Christian Writers Conference and the Mentoring Coordinator, Edwina loves to work with new writers and help them develop in their craft.
 She is a freelance writer for Guideposts Magazine and serves on the Word Weavers International Advisory Committee.
 Edwina offers a range of expertise on self-editing tips, first chapter review, sensitivity reading, and addressing questions/concerns for first-time attendees.

 Genre: Children’s projects (fiction and nonfiction): board books, picture books, chapter books, middle grade novels, young adults novels, magazine pieces, and query letters.

 Leslie is a long-time journalist and editor with more than 200 pieces published in periodicals and hundreds of books and magazine pieces edited for individuals, businesses, ministries, publishers, and government agencies.
 As a specialist in children’s literature, she holds a Master of Fine Arts in Creative Writing for Children from Spalding University.
 Her work for children has been published by Highlights, Spider, Pockets, Concordia Publishing House, and several family magazines.
 She coaches writers regularly and would love to help you with a specific project and/or mentor you in the craft and business of writing for kids.
 Please visit www.lesliesantamaria.com to learn more.

 Genre: fiction, non-fiction, devotions, manuscripts (Only 4 appointments available)